-Credit will be granted for College Level Examination Program (CLEP) tests with a minimum score equivalent to the 35th percentile for General and Subject examinations.
-Subject examination credits will be granted as equivalent to credits earned in courses at LCC.
+Credit will be granted for College Level Examination Program (CLEP) tests with a minimum score equivalent to the 35th percentile for General Subject examinations. and Subject examination credits will be granted as equivalent to credits earned in courses at LCC.
 Credit for Subject examination will not be granted when students have earned credit in equivalent courses.
 Subject and general examination credits may count toward satisfying distribution requirements for any Associate in Arts-Direct Transfer Agreement or Associate in Sciences-Transfer degree, but do not satisfy lab requirements.
+Per Washington State Intercollege Relations Commission (ICRC) policy, CLEP credit is considered restricted elective credit for any transfer associate degree.
+No more than 15 credits of restricted electives, including all credit earned through CLEP, may be used towards a transfer degree.

 Students must submit an official copy of CLEP scores to the Registration Office.
 Upon evaluation of those scores, the student will be notified of acceptable credits.
 Credit will be granted for Excelsior College Examinations on a case-by-case basis.
 Provisional credit will be given prior to a student's completion of 12 LCC credits.
 Credits will be granted and posted to the student's transcript following completion of required LCC credits.
-More information about the College Level Examination Program is available at lowercolumbia.edu/credit-prior-learning/alt-options.
+More information about the College Level Examination Program.
+Students must submit an official copy of CLEP scores to the Registration Office.
+Upon evaluation of those scores, the student will be notified of acceptable credits.
+Credit will be granted for Excelsior College Examinations on a case-by-case basis.
+Provisional credit will be given prior to a student's completion of 12 LCC credits.
+Credits will be granted and posted to the student's transcript following completion of required LCC credits.
+More information about the College Level Examination Program.